-The subject is a land only assessment in North East Calgary east of Barlow Trail and north of Country Hills Boulevard.
-The land is comprised of 112.07 acres destined for future industrial uses.
-Currently the Land Use Designation (LUD) is predominantly Industrial General (I-G) with a small portion as Special Purpose - Future Urban Development (S-FUD) LUD.
+[22] The subject is a land-only assessment in North East Calgary west of Metis Trail near the future alignment of 128 Avenue.
+The land is comprised of 69.19 acres destined for future industrial uses.
+Currently, the Land Use Designation (LUD) is predominantly Industrial General (I-G) with a small portion of Special Purpose - City and Regional Infrastructure (S-CRI) LUD.
+For assessment purposes the Respondent does not indicate how many acres are assigned to each LUD.
+Rather, the land is broken into the single class of Non-Residential.